 Choose Your Population and Identify Individuals

 Individuals with complex needs are not homogeneous.
 They represent a diverse population with a wide range of health, behavioral, and social needs.
-Too often, when their needs are unmet by traditional health care models, they experience sub-optimal health outcomes despite high levels of acute care utilization and cost.
-But just as there are many different ways individuals can be complex, there are many different ways the health care system can fail these patients.
-A key step in designing a program for complex individuals is to have a clear idea of what problem(s) you are trying to solve for which complex subgroups.
-If the problem is “high costs,” which subgroup of high-cost patients seem to struggle with the same issues that could be addressed by a new intervention?
-Once this group is identified, it’s wise to focus on individuals who are the strongest fit for the program.
-This means identifying individuals within a select segment who are most likely to see health benefits and whose health care costs are likely to be decreased by a new intervention.
+A key step in designing a program for complex populations is to have a clear idea of what problems you are trying to solve for which subpopulation.
+Once identified, it’s wise to focus on individuals within a select segment who are most likely to see health benefits or whose health care costs are likely to be decreased by a new intervention.